-- Innovate and experiment. - Foster autonomy within a collaborative culture. - Coach students to think, to problem solve, and to exercise responsibility for their learning. - Accommodate a variety of learning styles. - Analyze student performance results to inform and guide instruction.
+- Innovation and experiment. - Foster autonomy within a collaborative culture. - Coach students to think, to solve problems, and to exercise responsibility for their learning. - Accommodate a variety of learning styles. - Analyze student performance results to inform and guide instruction.

 Assessment: The stakeholders